Hello Evil Good Bye World

 “My baby girl gonna kill you-you monster,” Lettie swore darkly.

-“THE DEVIL IS A LAIR!”
-Lettie screamed out at her tormentor, started to cry and then turned to her nephew, “Lafayette, please tell Tara, I’m sorry...
-I’m sorry I was never a mother to her… She deserved better…”
+“THE DEVIL IS A LIAR!”
+Lettie screamed out at her tormentor and started to cry.
+It took her a moment, and with a deep breath she turned to her nephew, “Lafayette, please tell Tara, I’m sorry...
+I’m sorry I was never a mother to her...
+She deserved better...”